shariqkhalilahmed/G2_SnapchatFilters/README.md

 	- In Target Setup, ensure correct Hardware Platform
 	- In STDIO Connection, ensure Port is highest COM port and BAUD rate is 115200

-12. Press Run (note overall C code provided in github is incomplete and so faulty but usage of IPs in C code is correct)
+12. Press Run (Note: overall C code provided in github is incomplete and therefore faulty but usage of IPs in C code is correct)

 13. See menu in Terminal (Press '9' for project to work)